-Next meetingof the Delegation for relations with the Maghreb countries, will take place on 28 April, from 15h15 to 16h15.
+Next meetingof the Delegation for relations with the Maghreb countries, will take place on 14 July, from 15.00 to 16.30.

 The Delegation for relations with the Maghreb countries and the Arab Maghreb Union (including Libya) was set up following the direct elections to the European Parliament in 1979.
 It is responsible for relations with the following states: Algeria, Mauritania, Morocco, Libya and Tunisia.
 Regular meetings with each of these countries have been taking place since the 1980s.
 Meetings with Mauritania began in 1998 and meetings with Libya have been held since 2002.